 Example of two signals, the first one possibly very close to the seizure onset zone (g'7-g'8), and the second one a bit further away (c'9-c'10).
 This observation leads us to consider the frequency band from 120Hz to 200Hz (represented in green).

-In case you would like to normalize the time-frequency maps based on the baseline file used for the computation of the epileptogenicity maps, instead of the short baseline immediately before the seizure onset, follow this procedure.
+Another approach is to normalize the time-frequency maps based on the baseline file used for the computation of the epileptogenicity maps, instead of the short baseline immediately before the seizure onset.
+This is a bit more complicated but produces maps that are more coherent with the epileptogenicity measures used in the next section.
 To increase the educational value of this section, let's manage the time differently: we'll compute the time-frequency decomposition for the entire Onset epochs (-10s,+40s) and then extract only the section we are interested in.

 - In Process1, select all the bipolar files (Onset and Baseline).